 Plants are usually started by transplants or rhizomes.
 Seeds of Polygonatum can take up to 2 years to sprout, so you will get some seeding in established plantings.

-Solomon's Seal like a rich organic soil with a pH in the acidic to neutral zone.
-They need some shade to truly thrive.
-Damp shade is even better, although once established, they are quite drought tolerant.
+Solomon's Seal likes fertile organic soil with a pH in the acidic to the neutral zone.
+They need some shade to thrive truly.
+The damp shade is even better, although they are quite drought-tolerant once established.
 Plants can be started in the spring or fall.
 Plant only 1 to 2 inches (2.5 to 5 cm) deep and about 2 to 3 inches (5 to 7.5 cm) apart.

 Solomon's Seal seldom needs division.
 It takes several years before a clump is large enough to divide for propagation purposes.
-When ready, divide in early spring or fall and leave several buds on each division, for the best success.
+When ready, divide in early spring or fall and leave several buds on each division for the best success.
 The rhizomes can be divided even further, but it will take longer for them to become established.
 Another option is to remove and plant just the offsets at the out edges of a clump.

 Pests and Diseases

 Healthy Solomon's Seal growing in good conditions seem to have few problems.
-If the weather is extremely damp, you may see signs of powdery mildew or another fugal disease.
+If the weather is extremely damp, you may see signs of powdery mildew or another fungal disease.
 These should ameliorate as things dry out.
 Better air circulation will also help.
 Slugs and snails can also become a problem in damper areas.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin